joostvanwollingen/gitbook/sut.md

 #### API Key

-To get an API key for the Rijksmuseum website [follow the instructions.](https://www.rijksmuseum.nl/en/api)
+To get an API key for the Rijksmuseum website [follow the instructions.](https://www.rijksmuseum.nl/en/api) \(Only needed if you want to do REST with Fitnesse or Karate\)

 #### API Documentation